bhofmei/jbplugin-methylation/README.md

         "MethylationPlugin" : { "location" : "plugins/MethylationPlugin" }
     }

+## Test
+Sample data is included in the plugin to test that the plugin is working properly.
+With `URL` as the URL path to the JBrowse instance, navigate a web browser to `URL/index.html?data=plugins/MethylationPlugin/test/data`.

 ## Using Methylation Tracks
 ### Versions
 - Version 1 is when all contexts are in a single BigWig file.
 This caused problems with zooming in the browser, so version 2 was developed as a fix.